sanchit0496/reactjs-mini-projects/about.md

-Bunch of front end projects using React
+Bunch of front end projects using React and other tech as well